 We have often come across large companies focused on B2B who are unaware of the SDR figure, and they tend to confuse it with operators from a B2C call centre.

-Let me give you an example: not long ago, I had an interesting conversation with a Sales Director of a multinational company, to whom I spoke about incorporating this profile (SDR) into his team, as he was very concerned that sales weren’t going at the pace they should.
+Let me give you an example.
+Not long ago, I had an interesting conversation with a Sales Director of a multinational company.
+I proposed him to incorporate the SDR profile into his team, as he was very concerned that sales weren’t going at the pace they should.
 He suspected that the salespeople in his team weren’t prospecting nor utilizing the CRM, and he was right!

 That organization had 4 commercials for the whole country, its deals were very large and there was not enough market knowledge, as they had started to implement a CRM just a year ago.

 Three of the commercials relied from what came through private bidding and would do little cold calling.
 The 4th commercial was in a region with smaller companies and was the one who did the most cold calling.
 To be able to meet the quota, this salesperson had to abandon her prospecting activities every time several leads would become an opportunity, as she was too busy with the follow-up, proposal, and negotiation.
 This meant that when these deals were closed, she had to go back to prospecting and start from the very beginning.

 I then spoke to the Commercial Director about the outbound methodology used in B2B SaaS companies to help with the Sales Funnel that allows for a clearer process (which includes decision-making metrics), defining what would help to improve the sales.

 I told him about the SDR role and how they can help Accounts close meetings and do the follow-up, meaning the sales cycle never stops.
 He saw it as an increase in costs in his team and compared it to a telemarketing campaign they had done a few years ago (B2C style which, of course, hadn’t worked).